Denise Platt

 Dame Denise Platt DBE FRSA (born 21 February 1945) is a British civil servant.
 She is the Chair of the Commission for Social Care Inspection.
-Prior to this appointment in 2004, she was Chief Inspector, Social Services Inspectorate, and Director for Children, Older People and Social Care Services at the Department of Health of the United Kingdom.
+Prior to this appointment in 2004, she was Chief Inspector, Social Services Inspectorate, and, later, Director for Children, Older People and Social Care Services at the Department of Health of the United Kingdom.

-Education

-She qualified in Medical social work in 1968.

 Career

 Her first job on qualifying was as a Medical Social Worker at the Middlesex Hospital in London.
 She has since held a variety of posts in hospital social work, local government and social care.
 These include Team Leader in the Social Work Department at Guy's Hospital, Principal Social Worker, Hammersmith Hospital, Director of Social Services, London Borough of Hammersmith and Fulham and Head of Social Services at the Local Government Association.
 She is a past President of the Association of Directors of Social Services, and was Chair of the National Institute for Social Work.